Configuring Additional Settings for a

 Note: QoS Mirroring is

-based on the configured mappings.
-When an AP receives a downlink packet, it
+downlink packets based on the configured mappings.
+When an AP receives a

 is disabled.

-that appears above the table.
-In the Edit QoS Map
+Edit option that appears above the table.
+In the

-sidebar, edit the required fields and click Apply.
+Edit QoS Map sidebar, edit the required fields and

 For the Captive Portal